This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Nowadays, the two cities blend together, and to most tourists, they are one and the same.
 On the north, cafe tables are overflowing at the base of colourful townhouses, and on the south, the famed Port houses are conducting tours and tastings.
 Looking down from the prime perch above, you’ll quickly understand why Porto has become such a palatable city break, partly because of its charm, partly because of its port, and partly because of what adorns its plates.
 For whatever reason you venture for a long weekend in Porto, you’ll be hard pushed not to fall for its charms.

 One of the many reasons I moved to Portugal was for the way it blends old and new; one moment you can be admiring historic architecture adorned with Azulejo, Portugal’s colourful tiles, and the next, hanging out in the most hip of bars with brash street art outside.
-While Lisbon can be an exhausting city to explore thanks to its hills, Porto is more pocket-sized, making finding this blend of contemporary and classic easier, and perhaps more suiting of a long weekend escape.
+While Lisbon can be an exhausting city to explore thanks to its hills, Porto is more pocket-sized, making finding this blend of contemporary and classic easier, and perhaps more suiting for a long weekend escape.

-Another of the reasons I’m proud to call Portugal home is the laid-back, no fuss hospitality of the locals.
+Another of the reasons I’m proud to call Portugal home is the laid-back, no-fuss hospitality of the locals.
 Friendliness oozes from the pores of the population here, and if you only have two or three days to get under the skin of Portugal, I highly recommend you follow in my footsteps and explore Porto with a local.
 It would be a sin to visit the city and not get some insight from Portugal’s best asset, her people.

 One of the best tours to take in Porto is actually outside the city.
 While Porto and neighbouring Gaia are easy to explore on foot, hidden gems such as ocean swimming pools, the Tidal Pools of Leça da Palmeira, and lush forests are just a short drive away and complete a long weekend trip to Porto.